hasanihardik/PromptEase/README.md

 1) solve any programs with just a click ...(it gets copied into your clipboard)
 2) solve any MCQs in just 1 click
-3) custom copy paste functionality
+3) custom copy paste functionality..

 # Installation: